futurice/windows-app-development-best-practices/README.md

 ### Use ContinueWith and Task.Exception to handle exceptions from async methods in expected cases

 Some APIs like to throw exceptions even on expected cases.
-Check for example the next practice for explanation why this is not necessarily the best behavior.
-One good example is Windows.Web.Http.HttpClient which throws Exceptions on network errors.
+Check, for example, the next practice for explanation on why this is not necessarily the best kind of behavior.
+One good example of such API is Windows.Web.Http.HttpClient, which throws Exceptions on network errors.
 A network error is hardly an unexpected event.
 Especially if your app is supposed to fallback to a cached/alternative value in such cases.
-Fortunately, there's a way to utilize the Task on asynchronous methods to avoid exposing the exception into your code in the usual way.
-For example, here we convert all network errors to the HttpStatusCode.RequestTimeout:
+Fortunately, there's a way to utilize Task on asynchronous methods to avoid getting the exception thrown into your code while still handling it.
+For example, here we convert all network errors to  HttpStatusCode.RequestTimeout without letting an exception to be thrown:

 ```C#
 var client = new HttpClient();